Veteran doctors share how their service affects your care

 When a medical degree is combined with military service, a special care philosophy develops.

-For this Veterans Day, several of our physicians write about how their experiences in the military have shaped the way they care for their patients.
+We asked some of our physicians to write about how their experiences in the military have shaped the way they care for their patients.

 Specializes in Maternal Fetal Medicine